Chloe Fineman: 2017–2018: Early work

 After graduating from college, Fineman moved to Los Angeles, where she performed in The Groundlings troupe's Sunday Company.
 She also performed in "Characters Welcome" at the Upright Citizens Brigade Theatre.
 In 2018, she was recognized as a "New Face" at the Just for Laughs festival in Montreal, and she was nominated for Best Comedian at the 2019 Shorty Awards.
 Her television appearances include Jane the Virgin and Search Party.

 Fineman maintains an online presence known in particular for her celebrity impressions in front-facing camera comedy videos.
 On Instagram, she has posted celebrity impressions as well as clips from her Groundlings work and stand-up comedy.
 On YouTube, she has done character impressions.
-In 2018, Vulture critic Luke Kelly-Clyne wrote that after seeing Fineman do impressions of Meryl Streep and others, "As I found out, that extra bit of genius she possesses — that intangible thing that takes a good impression to a great impression — is rooted in her ability to create entirely original characters who feel as real as anyone you've ever met," concluding, "Chloe Fineman is absolutely one of the most talented new performers right now, and she's long overdue for a break."
+In 2018, Vulture critic Luke Kelly-Clyne wrote that after seeing Fineman do impressions of Meryl Streep and others, "As I found out, that extra bit of genius she possesses—that intangible thing that takes a good impression to a great impression—is rooted in her ability to create entirely original characters who feel as real as anyone you've ever met," concluding, "Chloe Fineman is absolutely one of the most talented new performers right now, and she's long overdue for a break."
 Fineman is well known for her celebrity impressions, and the celebrities she has done impersonations of include: Drew Barrymore, Meryl Streep, Nicole Kidman, Reese Witherspoon, Britney Spears, Timothée Chalamet, Julianne Moore, Miley Cyrus, JoJo Siwa, Shia LaBeouf, Kim Cattrall and Jennifer Coolidge.

-2019–present: Saturday Night Live
+2019–2026: Saturday Night Live

-Fineman's addition to the cast of Saturday Night Live, the long-running NBC sketch-comedy show, as a featured player for the 45th season was announced on September 12, 2019, along with the additions of Bowen Yang and Shane Gillis.
+On September 12, 2019, Saturday Night Live announced that Fineman would be added as a featured player for the 45th season, along with Bowen Yang and Shane Gillis.
 Alongside Yang and Heidi Gardner, Fineman was cited as the season's best performer by Andy Hoglund at Entertainment Weekly.
 Her promotion to repertory status was announced on September 27, 2021, shortly before the show's 47th season began.

 Fineman portrayed Sylvia Plath in the Apple TV+ series Dickinson (2021).
-In 2022 she had a supporting comedic role as Natalie Vance, a wedding planner in the romantic comedy Father of the Bride, and in the same year she portrayed Marion Davies in the Damien Chazelle-directed film Babylon.
+In 2022, she had a supporting comedic role as Natalie Vance, a wedding planner, in the romantic comedy Father of the Bride.
+She also portrayed Marion Davies in Damien Chazelle's 2022 film Babylon.
 In 2024, she appeared in Francis Ford Coppola's science-fiction epic Megalopolis in the role of Clodia Pulcher, with Coppola casting Fineman after seeing her in a 2019 stage show where she imitated Melania Trump video calling Ivana Trump.
-She next starred in the ensemble film Summer of 69, which was released on Hulu in 2025.
+She starred in the sex comedy Summer of 69, released on Hulu in 2025.

-Fineman has been the spokesperson for Anheuser-Busch's NÜTRL Vodka Seltzer since 2023.
-She appears in its TV advertisements as eccentric vodka seltzer sommelier Günter.
+Fineman has been the spokesperson for Anheuser-Busch's Nütrl Vodka Seltzer since 2023.
+She appears in its TV advertisements as eccentric vodka-seltzer sommelier Günter.

+On July 16, 2026, Fineman announced that she was leaving SNL after 7 seasons.